colgate-cosc415-f24/pull_request_example/README.md

  3. Change to that new branch

  4. Edit this README.md file, under the section below labeled Your edits.
-Add a couple lines of text to introduce yourself and to say what you did over the summer.
+Add a couple lines of text, e.g., your favorite snack(s).

  5. Commit the changes to your local repo (make sure the changes go to your branch, not to the main branch)